Murphytron/pm/Pyrrho/mainnet.md

 # Mainnet Tasks

-This document outlines the mainnet tasks that need to be completed to make Pyrrho ready for Mainnet launch. **Last updated April 30, 2026.**
+This document outlines the mainnet tasks that need to be completed to make Pyrrho ready for Mainnet launch. **Last updated May 8, 2026.**

 Note: The target version number of Democritus is v4.8.2 .